-You can include one model in another by using Model blocks.
-Each instance of a Model block represents a reference to another model, called a referenced model.
-For simulation and code generation, the referenced model effectively replaces the Model block that references it.
-The model that contains a referenced model is its parent model.
-A collection of parent and referenced models constitute a model reference hierarchy.
+You can include one model in another by using a Model block.
+Each instance of a Model block is a model reference.
+For simulation and code generation, blocks within a referenced model execute together as a unit.
+The model that contains a referenced model is a parent model.
+A collection of parent and referenced models constitutes a model hierarchy.

 sldemo_mdlref_basic model includes Model blocks

 that reference three instances of the same referenced model,

 The referenced model can also appear in other parent models at any level.

 A Model block displays input, output, and control ports that correspond to root-level input, output, and control ports of the model it references.
 To connect the referenced model to other elements of the parent model, use these Model block ports.
 Connecting a signal to a Model block port connects the signal to the corresponding port in the referenced model.